How Our Video Production Company Is Coping With COVID-19

 About Edge of Cinema

-Founded in 2009, Edge of Cinema is a leading video production and digital marketing agency in the Greater Philadelphia Area.
-We specialize in corporate, commercial, documentary, and live events video productions, as well as digital ad campaigns and online marketing.
+Founded in 2009, Edge of Cinema is a leading video production and video marketing agency based in the Greater Philadelphia Area.
+We specialize in corporate, commercial, documentary, and live events video productions, as well as video marketing campaigns.